Useful Links

 Hot School Meals

-Chartwells are the chosen West Sussex contractor who provide hot school meals at St.Peter’s.
-The beauty of hot school meals at St. Peter's is that you do not need to sign your child up for the whole week.
+Chartwells are the chosen West Sussex contractor who provide hot school meals at St. Peter’s.
+Partnered with ParentPay, parents and carers may select, book and pay securely (if required) for the exact meal options for their child.
 Parents who are in receipt of benefits may be eligible for free school meals.
-If you are not eligible for free school meals but your child is currently in Reception, Year 1 or Year 2 then they will automatically be entitled to Universal Infant Free School Meals and you need not apply.
+If you are not eligible for free school meals but your child is currently in Reception, Year 1 or Year 2 then they will automatically be entitled to Universal Infant Free School Meals.
+It is important to note that even if your child is in receipt of UIFSM (Universal Infant Free School Meals – Yrs.
+R,1&2) or FSM (Free School Meals), and you are not required to pay for your child’s meal, it is still necessary to select and book your child’s meals.
 To find out what delicious food will be offered to your child as part of the 'Steamplicity' service, please follow the link below to the current menu.

 You can also find our more about eligibility for free school meals on the West Sussex County Council website;